 From the screenshot above we can see the first 4 results in the SERPs (search engine results page) are paid advertising.

-Paid ads are a valuable tool you can use to get your business listed at the top of a SERP, but you’ll be paying per click.
+Paid ads are a valuable tool you can use to get your business listed at the top of a SERP, but you’ll be paying for every click.
+You can use Google Adwords (now just called Google Ads) to run a paid campaign.

-This article focuses on what you can achieve through organic SEO, which will grow over time with proper content architecture, maintenance, and upkeep.
+This article focuses on what you can achieve through organic traffic, which will grow over time with proper content architecture, maintenance, and upkeep.

 Scroll down further and let’s look beneath the paid ads on the SERP.